 One reason that so many people like making payments with BitCoins is because they add a certain degree of anonymity to your payments.
 All of the payment history is stored in the BitCoin system, meaning that there aren’t detailed transaction records maintained by an outside authority such as a bank.
 As such, they go hand in hand with VPN technologies.
 Many people take advantage of VPNs to browse the Internet securely and anonymously, and being able to pay for their services with BitCoins means that the government won’t have transaction logs of your purchases.
 Though it may sound trivial, many governments have implemented intense monitoring programs that wiretap domestic and foreign digital transmissions.
 The UK, the US, and many other nations around the world eavesdrop and intrude on users’ data, and most people feel that this is an invasion of their privacy.
 But by using a VPN connection in combination with BitCoin payments from your bitcoin wallet, you will be able to surf the web and pay for goods completely anonymously.

-Furthermore, a VPN tunnel with encrypt your data so your personal information doesn’t become compromised.
+Furthermore, a VPN tunnel will encrypt your data so your personal information doesn’t become compromised.
 You don’t only need to worry about the government intercepting your data, but also hackers.
 How many headlines have we all read detailing another attack on a corporation whereby they lost thousands and thousands of usernames, passwords, and payment card information?
 Though most people don’t think about it, these attacks happen much more frequently on a smaller scale.
 Each and every day, someone on the Internet successfully steals information and victimizes innocent bystanders.
 Instead of taking these risks, you are much better off securing your data with a VPN tunnel.
 BitCoins payments are becoming more ubiquitous, and you’ll find that most of the major VPN providers have updated their payment options to accept this fantastic cryptocurrency.
 So, let’s take a look at the best VPNs for BitCoin.